Take a fantastic North Island Adventure from Auckland and travel down to New Zealand`s capital, Wellington, through the North`s hottest destinations.

 • Explore underground cave system lit by glowworms in Waitomo

 • Explore an extraordinary geyserland with candy colored water and geothermal activity at Wai-O-Tapu Thermal Wonderland

 • Carve your own ‘Tiki` pendant from bone

 • Take a stunning cliff top walk to Cathedral Cove, which you might recognize from the Chronicles of Narnia

 More info about Auckland:

 More info about New Zealand:

-Search for flights and hotels offers for Auckland:
+Cheap flight and discount hotels for Auckland:

 Kia Ora and welcome to New Zealand.